antrea-io/antrea/docs/ovs-pipeline.md

 ```

 Flow 1 is for traffic coming in on the local gateway.
 Flow 2 is for traffic
-comming in through a VXLAN or Geneve tunnel (i.e. from another Node).
+coming in through a VXLAN or Geneve tunnel (i.e. from another Node).
 The next
 two flows (3 and 4) are for local Pods (in this case Pods from the coredns
 deployment).